Kennedy Center Honors: Events

 In 2017, President Donald Trump and First Lady Melania Trump decided not to participate in events honoring recipients of the 2017 Kennedy Center Honors awards to "allow the Honorees to celebrate without any political distraction."
-The 2017 ceremony was held on December 3, 2017, without them, marking the first time that neither the president nor the first lady attended; Caroline Kennedy was the host and presented the Honorees.
+The 2017 ceremony was held on December 3, 2017, without them, marking the first time that neither the president nor the first lady attended; Caroline Kennedy was the host and presented the honorees.
 The traditional dinner at the State Department on the Saturday evening before the ceremony was hosted by Secretary of State Rex Tillerson, and the White House reception was canceled.
 Donald and Melania Trump also did not participate in any of the events of the 2018 or 2019 editions.

-Because of changes imposed on the delayed and abbreviated 2020 edition due to the COVID-19 pandemic, President Joe Biden and First Lady Jill Biden welcomed that year's Honorees to the White House in May 2021 but did not attend any other events.
+Because of changes imposed on the delayed and abbreviated 2020 edition due to the COVID-19 pandemic, President Joe Biden and First Lady Jill Biden welcomed that year's honorees to the White House in May 2021 but did not attend any other events.

 For the 2021 edition, Joe and Jill Biden attended the gala performance on December 5, 2021, marking the first time since 2016 that a sitting president and first lady had attended the event.

+In 2025, the medallion given to each recipient received a redesign by Tiffany & Co. for the first time since 1978.
+The former design from James "Jimmy" Baturin had rainbow ribbons and a gold name plate.
+The new design has a navy blue strap holding the gold disc, which includes the building and the rainbow colors.

+Also in 2025, after the board of the center made the decision to change the name, CBS added a voiceover to relabel the annual honors as "Trump-Kennedy Center Honors".
+Trump hosted the ceremony himself, the first time a president has done so, and the Nielsen ratings for broadcast dropped to a new all-time low.

 Recipients

-2005 Kennedy Center Honorees: Julie Harris, Robert Redford, Tina Turner, Suzanne Farrell and Tony Bennett with President George W. Bush and First Lady Laura Bush, in the Blue Room at the White House, December 4, 2005.
+2005 Kennedy Center honorees: Julie Harris, Robert Redford, Tina Turner, Suzanne Farrell and Tony Bennett with President George W. Bush and First Lady Laura Bush, in the Blue Room at the White House, December 4, 2005.